rosalindfranklininstitute/rsecon25-observability-primer/README.md

 ### Metrics

 Metrics are readouts of a system's state, which are often (but not always) numerical values.
-These can be continually varying, such as memory usage throughout a program's lifetime, or for batch workloads, terminal values (such as number of files processed, or job runtime).
+These are usually continually varying, such as memory usage throughout a program's lifetime or the availability (uptime) of a network service, but for batch workloads, terminal values are often captured as well, such as number of files processed, or job runtime.

 ### Traces